12 More Rules for Life

 Life gets busy.
 Has Beyond Order been gathering dust on your bookshelf?
 Instead, pick up the key ideas now.

-We’re scratching the surface here.
-If you don’t already have the book, order it here or get the audiobook for free on Amazon to learn the juicy details.
+We’re scratching the surface in this Beyond Order summary.
+If you don’t already have the book, order it here or get the audiobook for free to learn the juicy details.

 Disclaimer: This is an unofficial summary and analysis.
 StoryShots is an education service that stands politically neutral but encourages keeping an open mind.